Quotennial/quotennial.github.io/_posts/2019-08-29-friends-analysis.md

 ---
-title: "The One with the FRIENDS Data Analysis"
+title: "The One with the Data Analysis"
 date: 2019-08-29
 tags: [visualisations]
 excerpt: "Analysing the FRIENDS series using the show scripts."